Travel guide

 Outside the EU: Jazztel's "Mundo" bundles

 Here everything changes.
 When you leave the European Union (United Kingdom, United States, Morocco, Turkey, Thailand, Mexico…), your Spanish tariff does not apply.
-To avoid paying pay-as-you-go rates, Jazztel offers international roaming bundles, known as "Mundo" bundles.
+To avoid paying pay-per-use rates, Jazztel offers international roaming bundles, known as "Mundo" bundles.

 Typical prices and comparison

-Destination Option Typical price (range) Data included
+Destination Option Typical Price (range) Data Included

-European Union Your tariff (included) 0 € extra* According to your plan
+European Union Your plan (included) €0 extra* Depending on your plan

-Outside EU ("Mundo" bundle) Multi-day bundle Approx. 15-40 € Approx. 1-5 GB
+Outside EU ("Mundo" bundle) Multi-day bundle Fixed price, check current rate Limited GB depending on bundle

-Any destination Data eSIM Approx. 5-25 € Several GB
+Any destination Data eSIM Fixed price, check plan for each destination Several GB

 How to activate and deactivate roaming step by step